 - canopy tours

-Guests may use the resort’s courtesy shuttle bus to visit the Victoria Falls Rainforest, town centre and craft markets.
+Guests may use the estate’s courtesy shuttle bus to visit the Victoria Falls Rainforest, town centre and craft markets.

 There are several wildlife viewing opportunities in Victoria Falls.
-A favorite for locals and visitors alike is the Victoria Falls Safari Lodge waterhole, where a sundowner can be enjoyed on the viewing deck or at the Buffalo Bar as elephant, buffalo, kudu and other wildlife quench their thirst.
+A favorite for locals and visitors alike is the Victoria Falls Safari Lodge waterhole, where a sundowner may be enjoyed on the viewing deck or at the Buffalo Bar as elephant, buffalo, kudu and other wildlife also quench their thirst.

-The nearby Zambezi National Park game drives offer the opportunity to see lion, elephant, buffalo, giraffe, zebra and several species of antelope.
+Game drives in the nearby Zambezi National Park offer the opportunity to see lion, elephant, buffalo, giraffe, zebra and several species of antelope.

 Game viewing is best during the dry season between July and October, when there is less water around and animals congregate at waterholes.
 Wildlife is also easier to spot during this time as the bush is not so thick and lush.